johnnieeliasson/Uppgift-3/1-first-html/README.md

-# Exercise 1: First HTML
+# Exercise 1: First HTML page

 - [ ] Create a new file called index.html
 - [ ] Create the following elements